-(1) Upon reasonable cause that a violation of the Code has occurred, the Tribal Gaming Commission or its designee may either undertake an investigation of the Licensee, or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming.
+- (1) Upon reasonable cause that a violation of the Code has occurred, the Tribal Gaming Commission or its designee may either undertake an investigation of the Licensee, or serve upon such Licensee an order to show cause why the Licensee's License should not be revoked, or why the Licensee should not be enjoined from conducting Gaming. - (2) Additionally, if the NIGC notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is not eligible for employment under 25 C.F.R. §558.2, the Tribal Gaming Commission or its designee shall suspend such license and notify the licensee in writing that his/her license has been suspended and may be revoked. - (3) Such notice shall state the reason for the suspension and/or order, and the time and place for the hearing before the Tribal Gaming Commission pursuant to Section 4.21 herein. - (4) The Licensee shall have an opportunity to present testimony and crossexamine opposing witnesses, and to present any other evidence as to why a revocation order or injunction should not be issued. - (5) The hearing shall be set for not less than two (2) days or more than five (5) days from the date of the notice.
+The hearing shall be governed in all respects in accordance with Tribal law and Tribal

-- (2) Additionally, if the NIGC notifies the Tribe that it has received reliable information indicating that a key employee or primary management official is not eligible for employment under 25 C.F.R. §558.2, the Tribal Gaming Commission or its designee shall suspend such license and notify the licensee in writing that his/her license has been suspended and may be revoked. - (3) Such notice shall state the reason for the suspension and/or order, and the time and place for the hearing before the Tribal Gaming Commission pursuant to Section 4.22 herein. - (4) The Licensee shall have an opportunity to present testimony and crossexamine opposing witnesses, and to present any other evidence as to why a revocation order or injunction should not be issued. - (5) The hearing shall be set for not less than two (2) days or more than five (5) days from the date of the notice.
-The hearing shall be governed in all respects in accordance with Tribal law and Tribal Gaming Commission regulations.
-Any suspension decision of the Tribal Gaming Commission after hearing shall be reviewable in the Gaming Review Board pursuant to the requirements of Section 4.22 and 4.23.
-The Tribe shall notify NIGC of its decision. - 5.13 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
-The Tribal Gaming Commission shall automatically issue a License if the following threshold criteria are met: - 5.13.1 The Gaming is located on lands taken into trust after October 17, 1988, as a settlement of a claim. - 5.13.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.13.3 The Gaming is authorized by a General Council resolution. - 5.13.4 The Tribe has the sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairman of the NIGC. - 5.14 Facility License The Gaming Facility authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
+Gaming Commission regulations.
+Any suspension decision of the Tribal Gaming Commission after hearing shall be reviewable by the Tribal Business Committee pursuant to the requirements of Section 4.21.
+The Tribe shall notify NIGC of its decision.

-- 5.14.1 A Facility License shall be issued if the following criteria are met: - (1) The Tribal Gaming Commission has determined, based on the reports of qualified inspectors and a review by the Tribal Gaming Commission of all relevant contracts and operational policies and procedures, including safety manuals and intergovernmental agreements relating to environmental protection, health, safety and emergency services, that the Gaming Facility has been constructed and shall be maintained and operated in a manner that adequately protects the environment and the public health and safety. - (2) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VIII of this Code. - (3) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (4) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Gaming Commission shall issue to the Facility a Certificate of Occupancy, which shall be reissued upon similar inspections every two years. - 5.14.2 Upon the issuance of a Facility License, the Tribal Gaming Commission shall forward the License to the State Gaming Agency within ten (10) days of issuance. - 5.14.3 The Facility License shall be posted in a conspicuous and public place in the Facility at all times.
+- 5.13 Enterprise License The Gaming Enterprise authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission.
+The Tribal Gaming Commission shall automatically issue a License if the following threshold criteria are met: - 5.13.1 The Gaming is located on lands taken into trust after October 17, 1988, as a settlement of a claim. - 5.13.2 The Gaming is authorized pursuant to this Code, the Compact and the IGRA. - 5.13.3 The Gaming is authorized by a Business Committee resolution. - 5.13.4 The Tribe has the sole proprietary interest and the Management Contract is consistent with Tribal and Federal law and is properly approved by the Chairperson of the NIGC. - 5.14 Facility License The Gaming Facility authorized by the Compact and this Code shall be licensed by the Tribal Gaming Commission. - 5.14.1 A Facility License shall be issued if the following criteria are met: - (1) The construction, expansion or modification of the Facility shall meet the Building and Safety Code pursuant to Title VII of this Code. - (2) The construction, expansion or modification of the Facility shall meet the standards of the federal American with Disabilities Act pursuant to Title IV of this Code. - (3) Upon the inspection of the health and safety of the building, and upon the inspection that all Gaming controls that are necessary to insure the integrity of the Gaming are in place, the Tribal Gaming Commission shall issue to the Facility a Certificate of Occupancy, which shall be reissued upon similar inspections every two years. - 5.14.2 Upon the issuance of a Facility License, the Tribal Gaming Commission shall forward the License to the State Gaming Agency within ten (10) days of issuance. - 5.14.3 The Facility License shall be posted in a conspicuous and public place in the Facility at all times.